 Reasons To Get A Single-Coil Pickup For Metal

 There are a handful of reasons why someone could use a single-coil or single-coil type pickup in metal, and here you will read about some of the most common issues people face that lead them to swap to single-coils that are more geared towards playing heavy metal.
 Sometimes it can be a combination of issues, and you will learn more about these below:

 You Don’t Like Your Cheap Stock Pickups

-One of the main reasons some people believe that single-coils aren’t great for metal has to do with the quality of pickups that are currently installed into their guitar.
-The problem isn’t necessarily related to you having single-coils, since this is a problem that can affect people with humbuckers too – people frequently upgrade their humbuckers too to try to achieve the sound that they’re looking for.
+One of the main reasons some people believe that single coils aren’t great for metal has to do with the quality of pickups that are currently installed in their guitars.
+The problem isn’t necessarily related to you having single coils, since this is a problem that can affect people with humbuckers too – people frequently upgrade their humbuckers too to try to achieve the sound that they’re looking for.

 Stock pickups aren’t always the best if you’re chasing a good metal tone, but this also depends on the type of guitar that you own.
-I’m mostly referring to more of the entry-level guitars that use cheap pickups that are designed by the company themselves, and not manufacturers that specifically make pickups, like Seymour Duncan, DiMizario, and EMG.
+I’m mostly referring to the entry-level guitars that use cheap pickups that are designed by the company themselves and not manufacturers that specifically make pickups, like Seymour Duncan, DiMizario, and EMG.

 I recommend getting a new bridge pickup first, as this is what you’ll use the most when playing metal.
 The Seymour Duncan JB Jr. that I talked about earlier is a good choice because it is an adaptation of the original Seymour Duncan JB humbucker, which is one of my personal favorites and I have had in many of my guitars over the years.